The Rogue Prince (House of the Dragon): On Dragonstone

-Daemon, who is illegally occupying Dragonstone, is supported by a loyal cadre of City Watch guards.
-Ser Otto and a small detachment arrive to confront Daemon, demanding he return the dragon egg.
-As bloodshed looms, Rhaenyra arrives on her dragon, Syrax.
-She persuades Daemon to peacefully return the egg to her.
+Illegally occupying Dragonstone, Daemon is supported by a loyal cadre of City Watch guards.
+Otto and a small detachment arrive to confront Daemon, demanding he return the dragon egg.
+As bloodshed looms, Rhaenyra arrives on her dragon, Syrax, and persuades Daemon to return the egg.

-In King's Landing, Redux
+In King's Landing, cont.

 Rhaenyra's disobedience in going to Dragonstone angers the king, prompting a heartfelt discussion regarding his remarrying to fortify the Targaryen line of succession.
-Ultimately, Viserys announces his intention to wed Alicent, shocking and angering both Rhaenyra and Lord Corlys.
+Ultimately, Viserys announces his intention to wed Alicent, shocking and angering both Rhaenyra and Corlys.

 At Driftmark

-Lord Corlys, insulted by Viserys rejecting his daughter's hand in marriage, secretly meets with Prince Daemon.
-Lord Corlys proposes they form an alliance to retake the Stepstones, using the victory to their mutual advantage.
+Insulted by Viserys rejecting his daughter's hand in marriage, Corlys secretly meets with Daemon, and proposes they form an alliance to retake the Stepstones, using the victory to their mutual advantage.

 Production

 Writing

 "The Rogue Prince" was written by showrunner and executive producer Ryan Condal, who also wrote the pilot episode.

 The title of the episode is named after George R. R. Martin's 2014 novelette of the same name.